Unity lesson #1: make a first-person game

 Place a first person character controller into the scene

-- Click Assets Menu / Import Package / Characters.
+- Click Assets Menu / Import Package / Characters or download the FPS Controller Package from here and double click it.

 - Click OK to import the package.